Who needs a hunting license?

 Revenue from these fees supports the Wildlands Conservation Fund, which buys important wildlife habitat that is open to hunting, fishing, and trapping, as well as other outdoor recreation.

 Any person who owns or leases land that is principally used for agriculture and any immediate family members who are domiciled on said land does not need a hunting, fishing, or trapping license to hunt, fish, or trap on that property.
 Permits and stamps are still required.
+To hunt deer, turkey, or bear on your property without a hunting license, you must apply for and be issued a Farmer/Landowner permit.
 Contact MassWildlife for more information.